rodionsibov/projects/README.md

 ## My personal projects

-The more you practice, the better your skills will become.
+The more you practice, the better your skills will become!
 You are free to modify, save, share, use or do whatever you want with them.
 Experiment and have fun! 😉

 1. https://rodionsibov.github.io/projects/quiz-app.html :star:
 1. https://rodionsibov.github.io/projects/simple-dot-loaders.html